Your Go-To for Makeup Techniques and Skin Health | Sign Up

 Why Your Microbiome Matters More Than Ever

 According to recent studies, a disturbed skin microbiome can cause a number of skin problems, including heightened sensitivity, inflammation, outbreaks of acne, and a weakened barrier.
-Your microbiome may have been affected if you observe that you may be experiencing any of these problems.
+Your microbiome may have been affected if you observe that you are experiencing any of these problems.
 Pay attention to any abrupt reactions to skincare products, a rise in breakouts, or a tight or dry feeling after washing.

 Building a Microbiome-Friendly Routine